WallStreetMojo

 • Gross income = Net Sales – Cost of goods sold

-Operating Income vs. EBITDA is slightly different than each other.
+Operating Income vs. EBITDA is slightly different from each other.
 Yes, Operating Income vs. EBITDA indicates the profit made by the company.
 EBITDA shows the profit, including interest, tax, depreciation, and amortization.
 But operating income tells the profit after taking out the operating expenses like depreciation and amortization.

 EBITDA vs. Operating Income Infographics